-Simply slice the crab apples in half and place in a large pan, add water to cover ¾ of the fruit and gently simmer for about 40 mins until all the fruit has turned to a pulp.
+- Wash the crab apples and cut in half, cutting off any bruises.
+Place in a large pan and add water to cover ¾ of the fruit.
+Bring to the boil.
+Then put the lid on the pan and gently simmer for about 40 minutes until the fruit has turned to a pulp.

-Meanwhile, hang a jelly bag from an upturned chair or stool and place a large bowl underneath – if you do not have a jelly bag loosely attach a muslin cloth to the legs of the stool using elastic bands.
-Using a jug pour the pulp into the bag of cloth and leave to strain for 12 hours, do not poke, prod or push the pulp to speed the straining as it will make the finished jelly cloudy.
+- Hang a jelly bag or cloth securely from a stand, with a large bowl underneath the bag.
+Using a jug, pour the fruit pulp and liquid into the bag and leave to strain for 12 hours.
+Do not poke, prod or push the pulp to speed the straining, as this will make the finished jelly cloudy.

-After a few minutes pour the jelly into the jars, quickly skim each jar using a tea spoon and seal down with the dry lids whilst still hot.
+- Let the jelly stand for a few minutes.
+Then pour the jelly into the jars, quickly skim each jar using a tea spoon and seal down with the dry lids while still hot.

-As the jars cool each lid will pop and be sucked in to make the seal – I always find this most satisfying to hear as I enjoy my tea and first taste.
+- As the jars cool, each lid will pop to show that they're sealed properly – I always find this most satisfying to hear as I enjoy my tea and first taste!